artur-ciocanu/launch.en/help/api/endpoints/extension-packages.md

 **Response**

-A successful response returns an array of previous versions of the extension packages.
+A successful response returns an array of previous versions of the extension package.
 An example response has been omitted for space.